profcase/todo-server-jwt/README.md

 - Create free account
 - New / Create new app / enter a name / create app.
 - Under app Settings, create environment variable MONGODB_URI and set to Atlas Connection string (private and secure).
+- Under app Settings, create environment variable JWT_SECRET and set to same value as in config/default.json.
 - Under app Deploy / Deployment mthod / select GitHub master branch to deploy when there's a new commit pushed to master.

 ## View Heroku app in browser